Skip to Main Content

 Where il Bracco Sits in Houston's Italian Conversation

-Houston has a peer set of European-tradition restaurants that take technique and sourcing seriously enough to invite sustained critical comparison.
+Houston has a comparable set of European-tradition restaurants that take technique and sourcing seriously enough to invite sustained critical comparison.
 Le Jardinier Houston operates in the French vegetable-forward lane.
 BCN Taste & Tradition holds the Spanish contemporary position.
-March has made a persuasive case for Venetian cooking as a fine-dining proposition. il Bracco occupies a position in that conversation where Italian cooking — with its deep structural reliance on ingredient quality — competes for the same dinner decision that sends some diners to a tasting menu format and others toward à la carte European cooking.
+March has made a persuasive case for Venetian cooking as a fine-dining proposition. il Bracco occupies a position in that conversation where Italian cooking, with its deep structural reliance on ingredient quality, competes for the same dinner decision that sends some diners to a tasting menu format and others toward à la carte European cooking.

 The comparison set nationally is instructive for calibrating expectations.
 Le Bernardin in New York City demonstrated decades ago that European cooking traditions transplanted to American cities can build a durable critical identity when the kitchen does not compromise on sourcing standards.
 The French Laundry in Napa and Providence in Los Angeles have made analogous arguments in their respective ingredient traditions.
-The restaurants that succeed in this tier share a common characteristic: the sourcing story is never a marketing gloss over an ordinary supply chain.
-It is the actual operational foundation.
+The restaurants that succeed in this tier share a common characteristic: the sourcing story is the operational foundation.

 Planning a Visit to il Bracco